 The screenshots below are from the Rigol Spectrum Analyser (click to enlarge)

 The circuit from the PV panels to mains consumer unit.

 I'm about to purchase a Schaffner FN2200 Chassis Mount Power Line Filter for my solar system.
 I found your post while trying to find connectors for the FN2200.
 What connector did you use?

-Irv, The connnectors came with the power filter and I dont know what the part number is for them.
+Irv, The connectors came with the power filter and I don't know what the part number is for them.